-Dr. Kissinger recalls his first visit to Beijing undertaken in 1971 to reestablish contact with China after two decades of hostility.
+Dr. Kissinger recalls his first visit to Beijing undertaken in 1971 to re-establish contact with China after two decades of hostility.
 He mentioned that "China was a land of mystery."
 Premier Zhou Enlai responded, "You will find it not mysterious.
 When you have become familiar with it, it will not seem so mysterious as before."

-In July 1985, Dr. Kissinger stopped by Seoul on his way to China to meet with the founder of Hyundai Group, Asan Chung Ju-Yung, who was also then the Chairman of the Federation of the Korean Industries, and talk about China's modernization policy and future.
-At that time, in South Korea, there was a lot of interest in China since South Korea did not have diplomatic relations with China.
-The contents of their discussion are as follows:
+In July 1985, Dr. Kissinger stopped by Seoul on his way to China to meet with the founder of Hyundai Group, Asan Chung Ju-Yung, who was also then the Chairman of the Federation of the Korean Industries, to discuss China's modernization policy and future.
+At that time, in South Korea, there was significant interest in China in the absence of bilateral diplomatic relations.
+Their discussion was as follows: